-Each student enrolled in the AAS or FSBS Program must complete the Restorative Art Requirement.
-Each student must participate in an on-campus course in which the application of Restorative Artprinciples is practiced in a laboratory setting.
+Each student enrolled in the Associate Program must complete the Restorative Art Requirement.
+Each student must participate in an on-campus course in which the application of Restorative Art principles is practiced in a laboratory setting.
 The student will have the opportunity throughout their final quarter to practice laboratory skills.
 College issued laboratory supplies are provided.